 You have an app now and can quickly run to test or debug locally by hitting F5.

 Publish your app in Windows Azure.

 Make sure that you have an App Service on Windows Azure (see the #item “Create the Azure App Service”).

-First, you need to download the publish profile for the app by right-clicking on your App Service in Azure and select Download Publish Profile.
+First, you need to download the publish profile for the app by right-clicking on your App Service in Azure and selecting Download Publish Profile.

 You should see a file with the extension .publishsettings in your download folder.

 Next, it’s important that you get a Client ID and Client Secret from SharePoint online.
 Go to your SharePoint site and append the URL “_layouts/15/appregnew.aspx”